 We have investigated this effect by testing moisture sensors in tropical countries.
 The hot sun creates a low aggregate moisture.
 We have found that for sand with moisture lower than 4%, the internal moisture (usually assumed to be 1%) drops to less than ½% when surface moisture is 2 to 3%.
 The same applies for coarse aggregates.
 However, the absorbed (internal) moisture in this case is usually much less than 1% when saturated.
 The actual value depends on how much water the stone material absorbs.

-When calibrating your moisture sensors, it is important that you saturate the aggregates before calibration to bring the internal moisture up to SSD conditions.
-Some people have trouble doing this, or they bake the aggregate to bone dry before comparing with sensor readings.
-Both are wrong.
-During tests at a concrete plant we found an expert in oven-dry testing who had an ingenious way to check the progress of the bake-out.
+When calibrating your moisture sensors, it is important that you either carry out both the ASTM C 566 and C 128 tests to determine the absorption and hence the SSD moisture or saturate the aggregates before calibration to bring the internal moisture up to SSD conditions.
+Note that many aggregate and sand suppliers will provide the absorption value on request.
+During tests at a concrete plant we found an expert in oven-dry testing who had an ingenious way to ensure SSD conditions as he checked the progress of the bake-out.
 He used a piece of ½” thick plate glass held over the pan for a few seconds.
 If it misted, it indicated there was still surface or free water.
 When no mist occurred, he shut off the heater.
-As a result, he got a very precise SSD condition for weighing the sample.
-Using his method, we could perform oven-dry tests to an accuracy of 0.2% or better.
+As a result, he got a very precise SSD condition for weighing the sample and in consequence he did not need to do both the C 566 and C 128 tests.
+Using his method, we could perform SSD oven-dry tests to an accuracy of 0.2% or better.

 The moisture sensor calibration process automatically takes care of the absorbed (internal) water.
 You should take at least two samples, and preferably more, with both high and low moistures.
 Then add the oven-dry test results, plus the moisture sensor readings to the calibration table.
 The computer then finds the best-fit straight line.
 If you do the oven-dry tests correctly, halting at the SSD condition, the internal moisture will not appear in subsequent readings.